| |

 quest that my heart and mind responded to.

-lessons I learned since then have been invaluable, but the process
+The lessons I learned since then have been invaluable,

-of learning them more valuable still.
-I cannot express the thrill
+but the process of learning them more valuable still.
+I cannot express

-might look at one's life as mundane or uneventfulor worse,
+One might look at one's life as mundane or uneventfulor

-unworthy of life's special revelations.
-The quest seems almost a
+worse, unworthy of life's special revelations.
+The quest seems almost

 Your life could never be a hero's journey because it is set in routine